Can I Change After Doing Terrible Things? What Judaism, Christianity, and Islam Say

 Key takeaways

-• All three Abrahamic faiths affirm that genuine change after terrible acts is possible — no one is categorically beyond redemption.
+• All three Abrahamic faiths affirm that genuine change after terrible acts is possible and divinely supported.

 FAQs